jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-course-schedule.md

 ### [Day1](rna-seq-wes-data-analysis-day1.md)

 * Understand the basics of the NGS technologies
-* RNA-seq Data Analysis: Steps, Tools and File formats
+* RNA-Seq Data Analysis: Steps, Tools and File formats
-* RNA-seq applications
+* RNA-Seq applications
 * Perform quality control for better downstream analysis
 * Pre-processing
 * Align reads to a reference genome